aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/management-security.md

         # Profiles for automatic certificate enrollment and renewal.
         profiles:
           - name: <str; required; unique>

+            # Digest algorithm used to sign the Certificate Signing Request.
+Defaults to sha256 on EOS if unset.
             digest: <str; "sha256" | "sha384" | "sha512">

-            # Key to use with auto-enrolled certificate.
+            # Filename of the private key in the switch `sslkey:` directory.
             key: <str>

-            # Protocol definition to use to auto-enroll/renew the certificate.
+            # EST protocol profile name.
             protocol_name: <str>

             # Renewal time in seconds.